-Stiffness of the knee is the primary complaint particularly when attempting to straighten the knee.
+The stiffness of the knee is the primary complaint, particularly when attempting to straighten the knee.
 Twisting of the knee and increased physical difficulty may also be difficult.

-Pain is other complaint.
-On examination the tenderness may be present on inner aspect of the knee.
+Pain is another complaint.
+On examination, the tenderness may be present on the inner aspect of the knee.
 A palpable lump may be present

-Standard anteroposterior xray would show a linear soft tissue opacity medial to the femoral condyle.
+The standard anteroposterior x-ray would show a linear soft tissue opacity medial to the femoral condyle.
 The linear fashion of ossification is often suggestive of calcification of the proximal aspect of the medial collateral ligament.
 The calcification may also involve the adductor magnus tendon.

 Computed tomography would also show heterotopic ossification of the femoral attachment of the medial collateral ligament.